lakkatv/lakka-website/README.md

     bundle install

-### Running commands
+### Running Commands

-Don't forget running commands with bundler:
+Do not forget to run commands with bundler:

 example:

-    bundle exec nanoc #wil compile the whole website
+    bundle exec nanoc #will compile the whole website

     bundle exec guard #starts autocompilation on disk change

-## Licence
+## License

-The source files used in this prject is licencied under [GNU General Public Licence V3](https://www.gnu.org/licenses/gpl.html)
+The source files used in this project are licensed under [GNU General Public Licence V3](https://www.gnu.org/licenses/gpl.html)

-The Generated Website content is licencied under [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/)
+The Generated Website content is licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/)